-The MRC uses a number of different systems to gather data about the funding they have awarded, and report on how it is being used.
-Currently being used are:
+The MRC uses a number of different systems to gather data about, and outcomes and impacts resulting from the funding they have awarded, and report on how it is being used.
+Currently for reporting they use:

-- Je-S

-- ResearchFish

-- Gateway-to-Research.
+- Je-S - Gateway-to-Research.